vivekhandebagh/vivekhandebagh.github.io/_posts/2025-04-20-moon-was-pretty.md

 > I tried building a snowman once.
 > But my fingers froze.
 > It wasn't the first time I felt that way.
-> I really am not a depressed person--
+> I really am not a depressed person.
 > As fashionable as it may be.
 > I just felt something tonight.
 > I'm sure you know what I am talking about.